dmariancatalin/dmariancatalin/README.md

 ### Hi there 👋

+Hello!
+My name is Marian Catalin.
+Aspiring Junior Manual Tester with a solid understanding of software testing principles and a commitment to ensuring the reliability and functionality of software applications.
+Eager to contribute my meticulous attention to detail, analytical mindset, and passion for quality assurance in a dynamic team environment.
+Seeking an entry-level position where I can leverage my testing skills, learn from experienced professionals, and actively contribute to the success of software development projects.

 <!--
 **dmariancatalin/dmariancatalin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.